This NY Times study “The Psychology of Sharing, Why do People Share Online,” was published in 2011. It was online through 2016.

 - spread propaganda

 Do you have more reasons why people share online?
-Please use this form to add them to the Boston Web Designers “why do people share online” list?
+Please use the form below to add them to our “why do people share online” list?
+If you have an article or new study on the topic please use this form to share it and we will consider adding it to our list of relevant publications.